snowflakedb/snowflake-cli-templates/dcm_project/README.md

 ### 5. Deploy DCM Project

 In order to apply changes to your Snowflake account you need to deploy the current definition the DCM Project.
-It is recommended to first review a plan of the changes.You can deploy the changes with the following command:
+It is recommended to first review a plan of the changes.
+You can deploy the changes with the following command:

 ```bash